traefik/traefik/docs/content/middlewares/compress.md

     * The `Accept-Encoding` request header contains `gzip`.
     * The response is not already compressed, i.e. the `Content-Encoding` response header is not already set.

-    If Content-Type header is not defined, or empty, the compress middleware will proceed to a content type [detection](https://mimesniff.spec.whatwg.org/).
+    If Content-Type header is not defined, or empty, the compress middleware will automatically [detect](https://mimesniff.spec.whatwg.org/) a content type.
-    It will also set the `Content-Type` header with the detected MIME type.
+    It will also set accordingly the `Content-Type` header with the detected MIME type.

 ## Configuration Options